BunnyEncoder20/GitHub_Python_DSA/DSA/Striver SDE DSA Sheet/15 Majority Elements/Theory.md

 # Majority Element

-- States that we need to find the element which occirs **more** than n/2 times
+- States that we need to find the element which occurs **more** than n/2 times
 - Eg:
 ```
 Input: nums = [3,2,3]